John Edward: 9/11 special

 Shortly after the September 11 attacks, Edward began filming at least one special in which he met with some relatives of the victims, with the intention of communicating with those who were killed.
 According to Edward's autobiography, he did not know that the producers had chosen the victims' families to appear on the show.
 The trade magazine Broadcasting & Cable sent a story, "'Psychic' Plans WTC Victims Show", on the daily subscription-fax sent to news media and TV station executives on October 25, 2001.

 Steve Rosenberg, president of domestic television at Studios USA, the company that distributes Edward's program, had tentatively scheduled the program(s) to be broadcast during the November sweeps period, but news of the taping sparked a national outcry.
-Both the Sci Fi Channel and the Crossing Over with John Edward production office were flooded with phone calls and e-mails, some expressing outrage at the exploitation of the national tragedy, others at what they perceived as extreme tastelessness in search of ratings.
+Both the Sci-Fi Channel and the Crossing Over with John Edward production office were flooded with phone calls and e-mails, some expressing outrage at the exploitation of the national tragedy, others at what they perceived as extreme tastelessness in search of ratings.
 Rosenberg initially ignored the criticism, insisting the programming would go on as scheduled, but within hours he terminated his plans.

 John Edward Cross Country

 Edward's next show, John Edward Cross Country, was broadcast on We TV from March 2006 to late 2008.
 In each episode, after a reading, Edward is filmed visiting the person or people whose reading was televised, along with their families, to see how the experience had changed their lives.

 During the first season of Cross Country, Edward traveled across the US, giving readings to large audiences in public venues.
-In subsequent seasons, the show has been broadcast from a set similar to that used for Crossing Over.
+In subsequent seasons, the show was broadcast from a set similar to that used for Crossing Over.